crotwell/TauP/src/doc/sphinx/source/programming.rst

 `javadoc.io <https://javadoc.io/doc/edu.sc.seis/TauP>`_.

-While the TauP jar and its dependencies are included in the distribution, it is often easier to depend on the publication with
-`Maven Central <https://central.sonatype.com/artifact/edu.sc.seis/TauP/overview>`_
+While the TauP jar and its dependencies are included in the distribution, it is often easier to depend on the publication within the `Maven Central <https://central.sonatype.com/artifact/edu.sc.seis/TauP/overview>`_ repository as this facilitates download and updates and provides for automatic dependency
-repository
-as this facilitates download and updates and provides for automatic dependency